Leedehai/typst-physics/physica.typ

 // == Miscellaneous

-// With the default font, the original symbol `planck.reduce` has a slash on the
+// With the default font, the original symbol `planck` has a slash on the
 // letter "h", and it is different from the usual "hbar" symbol, which has a
 // horizontal bar on the letter "h".
 //